 How Ketamine Works

-Traditional medications such as SSRIs, opioids, and more often have short-term effects dependent on continuous use.
+Traditional medications such as SSRIs, opioids, and more, often have short-term effects dependent on continuous use.
 More often than not, these medications merely dull symptoms and may even have no positive effect.
 Ketamine targets the cause of mental illness: the brain.
 Yale research labs show Ketamine to trigger glutamate production.
 Glutamate is a powerful and complex process that creates new neural connections.
 In ideal conditions, glutamate plays an important role in memory and learning.

-Chief psychiatrist of Yale Medicine, Dr. John Krystal, describes the difference between Ketamine and other medications in these words: “with most medications, like Valium, the anti-anxiety effect you get only lasts when it is in your system.
-When the valium goes away, you can get rebound anxiety...when you take Ketamine, it triggers reactions in your cortex that enable brain connections to regrow.
-It’s the reaction to Ketamine, not the presence of Ketamine in the body that constitutes its effects."
+Chief psychiatrist of Yale Medicine, Dr. John Krystal, describes the difference between Ketamine and other medications in these words: ""with most medications, like Valium, the anti-anxiety effect you get only lasts when it is in your system.
+When the Valium goes away, you can get rebound anxiety...when you take Ketamine, it triggers reactions in your cortex that enable brain connections to regrow.
+'It's the reaction to Ketamine, not the presence of Ketamine in the body that constitutes its effects."

 How Concierge Ketamine Treatment Service Works

-The at-home ketamine treatment experience starts with a free 30 minute consultation with a provider.
-During this meeting our providers at Theory & Method will get to know you so that they can create a tailored treatment plan just for you.
+The at-home ketamine treatment experience starts with a free 30-minute consultation with a provider.
+During this meeting, our providers at Theory & Method will get to know you so that they can create a tailored treatment plan just for you.
 Our providers are ketamine experts and will also be able to address any concerns you may have.
-Your tailored experience will include a playlist of your favorite music and specific measures to ensure your experience will be safe and comforable.
+Your tailored experience will include a playlist of your favorite music and specific measures to ensure your experience will be safe and comfortable.

 Ketamine can provide relief for many mental and physical illnesses.
 Some of these include: